Yoga Poses for Strength: 10 Asanas for a Stronger, More Powerful You

 9. Eight-Angle Pose (Astavakrasana)

-Eight-Angle Pose is a tough one to perfect, and requires a great amount of strength and balance.
+Eight-Angle is a tough one to perfect, and requires a serious amount of balance.

-When you can practice the Eight-Angle Pose like a pro you can enjoy improved core strength as well as stronger arms and abdominal muscles.
+When you can practice it like a pro you can enjoy improvements in your midsection as well as stronger arms and abdominal muscles.

-Just looking at the pose you might wonder where you’re going to start, however if you take it step by step there’s no reason you can’t practice like a pro.
+Just looking at the form you might wonder where you’re going to start, however if you take it step by step there’s no reason you can’t practice like a pro.

 YouTube video